 Real estate in the City Center of Isle of Palms, SC is primarily made up of medium sized (three or four bedroom) to large (four, five or more bedroom) single-family homes and apartment complexes/high-rise apartments.
 Most of the residential real estate is owner occupied.
 Many of the residences in the City Center neighborhood are established but not old, having been built between 1970 and 1999.
 A number of residences were also built between 1940 and 1969.

 Vacant apartments or homes are a major fact of life in Isle of Palms City Center.
-The current real estate vacancy rate here is 45.5%.
+The current real estate vacancy rate here is 44.9%.
 This is higher than the rate of vacancies in 98.4% of all U.S. neighborhoods.
-A relatively large percentage of housing here is seasonally occupied (27.6%).
-This can occur in vacation areas, and occasionally it is also found in neighborhoods that are primarily filled with college students, as some apartments could be vacant when school is not in session.
-If you live here year round, you may find that a number of buildings in your neighborhood are actually empty.
+In addition, most vacant housing here is vacant year round.
+This can sometimes be the case in neighborhoods dominated by new construction that is not yet occupied.
+But often neighborhoods with vacancy rates this high are places that can be plagued by a protracted vacancy problem.
+If you live here, you may find that a number of buildings in your neighborhood are actually empty.

 Do you like a coastal setting?
 If so, this neighborhood may be to your liking.
 The Isle of Palms City Center neighborhood is on the ocean, a bay, or inlet.
 Often such coastal places have amenities and recreational activities on the waterfront that are attractive to residents and visitors alike.
 In addition to being coastal, Isle of Palms City Center is a very nautical neighborhood, meaning that it is somewhat historic, walkable, densely populated and on the water.
 This gives the neighborhood a very nautical feel, with some seaside and shipping feel, which some may really enjoy the sights and sounds of.